 We will be limiting access to indoor spaces and check-in will look very different this year.
 It will be a drive-through process.
 We ask, if at all possible, that only one parent or guardian drop off campers this year.
 Upon arrival, the following will take place:

 - Temperature screening of all in the vehicle (If anyone in the vehicle has a temperature of 100.4 or higher, the registered camper will be unable to check-in.
 Hence, it is vital you are taking daily temperatures, including prior to leaving for Camp on the day of check-in.
 If a temperature of 100.4 or higher is present, please stay home.

 If a camper has any symptoms or has been in contact with a person who has or is suspected to have COVID-19, you will not be able to check in.
-Please stay home if you or your child answer yes to questions a, b, or c.
+Please stay home if you or your child answer yes to questions 1, 2, or 3.

 - The following questions will be asked: